mulesoft-labs/data-weave-cli/README.md

 Commands:
-  run            Runs provided DW script. add-wizard     Adds a new Wizard to your network of trusted wizards. new-spell      Creates a new spell with the given name. list-spell     List all available spells. from-dw1       Translates a DW1 script into a DW2 script. spell          Runs the specified Spell. update-spells  Update all spells to the latest one. help           Display help information about the specified command.
+  run            Runs provided DW script. add-wizard     Adds a new Wizard to your network of trusted wizards. migrate        Translates a DW1 script into a DW2 script. spell          Runs the specified Spell.
+    create         Creates a new spell with the given name. list           List all available spells.
+    update         Update all spells to the latest one. help           Display help information about the specified command. repl           Starts the DW repl.
 Example:

  dw  run -i payload <fullPathToUser.json> "output application/json --- payload